istex/istex-search/README.md

 # istex-search

-[Istex-Search](https://search.istex.fr) is a web application dedicated to Istex browsing and sub-corpus extraction.
+[Istex Search](https://search.istex.fr) is a web application dedicated to Istex browsing and sub-corpus extraction.
 It allows to download several [Istex](https://istex.fr) documents easily in an archive (zip or tar.gz) using a web interface.

 ## Prerequisites